bigfix/developer.bigfix.com/site/reference/types/bes-computer.md

 # relevant fixlet of &lt;bes computer&gt; : bes fixlet

-Returns a list of all the &lt;bes fixlet&lt; objects that the specified computer has reported are relevant.
+Returns a list of all the &lt;bes fixlet&gt; objects that the specified computer has reported are relevant.

 # relevant fixlet set of &lt;bes computer&gt; : bes fixlet set

-Returns a list of all the &lt;bes fixlet&lt; objects that the specified computer has reported are relevant.
+Returns a list of all the &lt;bes fixlet&gt; objects that the specified computer has reported are relevant.
 The list is formatted as a mathematical set.

 # reported action set of &lt;bes computer&gt; : bes action set